PSDOrganization/UEMS/README.md

 6.The project will now be accessible and operational on your local system.

+7. User first need to signup as Admin, to create a database.

 By following these steps, you can successfully set up and run the project in your local development environment.

 Method 2: Running the Project via Docker